 Who will have access to the coronavirus vaccine?

-The current goal is to make 2 billion doses of the vaccine available under the COVAX plan by the end of 2021.
-This should be enough doses to protect health and social care workers, as well as those at highest risk of serious disease or death in most countries around the world.
+The current goal is to make 2 billion doses of the vaccine available for delivery under the COVAX plan by the end of 2021.
+UNICEF is calling for teachers, child protection workers and other workers who provide essential services for children to be prioritized to receive the COVID-19 vaccine, after frontline health care workers and high-risk populations.
 That will be an enormous achievement, but probably for the first few years there won’t be enough doses for more widespread use.
 That means it will be important to continue taking other precautions to protect you, your family and your community, including practicing physical distancing, regular handwashing and wearing masks.